CSanders000/azure-network-protocols/README.md

 <img src=https://github.com/CSanders000/azure-network-protocols/assets/161166823/45137a9e-fe72-4945-a4b0-b66b98c03127"/>
 </p>
 <p>
-To observe DHCP (Dynamic Host Configuration Protocol) traffic, we will type "DHCP" into our searchbar on wireshark and hit enter.
+To observe DHCP (Dynamic Host Configuration Protocol) traffic, we will type "DHCP" into our search bar on wireshark and hit enter.
 From here, we will go into our command prompt and type "ipconfig /renew".
 This will ask the DHCP server to renew our lease on our IP address, and as such we will see traffic between our computer and the server.
 </p>
 <br />